tommay/spudoku-android/README.md

 combinations of difficulty level and layout symmetry that may be impossible to create.
 Which would take a very long time, like forever.
-I needed a way for the user to cancel puzzle creation that was taking too long without having to close the app.
+I needed a way for the user to cancel puzzle creation that was taking too long without having to close the app to do it.

 And either I'm not a good enough functional programmer, with the monads and all, or I'm too lazy to figure it out, but I just didn't